johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/hos1.png" width="50%">
 </h2>

----

-#### Admin Page
+### Admin Page

+  As discussed above in "decurity Measures" defensive programming will only allow access to the admin features if admin is the sesson user and this is inplemented both in the front-end and back-end.
 If the user is admin they will be given the option to delete a user, upload the latest script, upload the latest shotlist or upload new images.

 <p align="center">Admin Page 1600px</p>
 <h2 align="center">